Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-According to the National Coffee Association (NCA), overall coffee consumption has been up by 5% since 2015, and 62% of Americans drink some form of the brew every day.
-With numbers like these, it’s no surprise that people are only becoming more demanding not only of their coffee shops and baristas, but also of their at-home coffee makers.
+According to the National Coffee Association (NCA), overall coffee consumption in the U.S. is at an all-time high, up nearly 37% since 2004.
+With stats like these, it’s no surprise that people are becoming more demanding not only of their coffee shops and baristas but also of their at-home coffee makers.

 Thanks to ever-developing technology, combination coffee makers now provide all-in-one barista service right in your home.
-We’ve run down some of the best models; check them out!
+We’ve run down some of the best combination coffee makers; check them out!

 De’Longhi All-in-One Combination Coffee Maker